Bray Wyatt: Character and persona

-Wyatt's character from 2012 to 2018 was a villainous cult leader who believed himself to be the "nagging conscience of an immoral world".
-As the leader of The Wyatt Family, he had main subordinates in Luke Harper and Erick Rowan, as well as Braun Strowman for a brief time.
-Wyatt used a lantern to light the way in the dark arena during entrances; he would invariably be accompanied by fans in attendance lighting the flashlights on their cell phones, which were affectionately referred to as his "fireflies".
+Wyatt's character from 2012 to 2018 was a villainous, sinister cult leader who believed himself to be the "nagging conscience of an immoral world".
+As the leader of The Wyatt Family, he had main subordinates in Luke Harper and Erick Rowan, as well as Braun Strowman for a brief period.
+Wyatt used a lantern to light the way in the completely dark arena during entrances; he would invariably be accompanied by fans in attendance lighting the flashlights on their cell phones and waving it around, which were affectionately and notably referred to as his "fireflies", due to the resemblance of the insect's ability to illuminate in the dark.
 He would finish off most of his promos telling opponents and audiences to "follow the buzzards", his signature catchphrase.
 The character drew comparisons to Robert De Niro's portrayal of the character Max Cady from the 1991 film Cape Fear and fellow wrestler Waylon Mercy.
 He would use a swinging reverse STO as a finishing move that would be referred to as Sister Abigail.

-Following a hiatus from summer 2018 to spring 2019, Wyatt returned with a change in character.
-He started hosting the "Firefly Fun House" where he would perform as a friendly-mannered children's television show host, similar to Mr. Rogers.
-Soon after, he debuted a masked alter-ego called The Fiend, a demon clown who had supernatural characteristics and remembered all the wrongdoings that others had inflicted on Wyatt in the past.
-During The Fiend's entrance, he would carry a severed head resembling Wyatt's old cult leader self with a lantern inside its mouth and used a heavy metal cover of his old theme music by Code Orange.
-He also adopted the mandible claw as a finishing move.
+Following a hiatus from August 2018 to April 2019, Wyatt returned with a change in character.
+He started hosting the "Firefly Fun House" where he would perform as a friendly-mannered, gleeful children's television show host, similar to Mr. Rogers.
+Soon after, he debuted a masked alter-ego called The Fiend, a monstrous figure resembling an evil clown who had supernatural characteristics and remembered all the wrongdoings that others had inflicted on Wyatt in the past.
+During The Fiend's entrance, he would carry a severed head resembling Wyatt's old cult leader self with a lantern lighting his way inside the head's mouth and used a heavy metal cover of his old theme music, created by band Code Orange.
+He also adopted the mandible claw as a finishing move, a move formerly used by Mick Foley as his Mankind persona.
 During in-ring bouts, The Fiend was presented as having unnatural endurance and strength, being able to withstand multiple finishing moves, weapon attacks and more, before kicking out of pins at a one count.
-Several of The Fiend's matches were also done under a red lighting.
-After Wyatt returned in 2022, a new character called Uncle Howdy would appear, based on Richard Kiel's portrayal of Captain Howdy in the 1983 film Hysterical.
-Howdy would be portrayed by Wyatt's real life brother Taylor, better known as Bo Dallas.
+Several of The Fiend's matches were also performed under a completely red-lit arena.

+After Wyatt returned in October 2022, a new character called Uncle Howdy would appear, based on Richard Kiel's portrayal of Captain Howdy in the 1983 film Hysterical.
+Howdy would be portrayed by Wyatt's real life brother Taylor, who had also returned with the company, formerly known as Bo Dallas with WWE.
 Rotunda had been praised for his character work.
 Readers of the Wrestling Observer Newsletter voted him as the Best Gimmick twice; winning the award in 2013 and 2019.